Accounts Receivable Software

 Before we look at how much AR software can cost you, let’s talk about how much you’re likely to save when using AR software.
 Traditionally sending out invoices can cost you about $11.50 for every invoice sent.
 That includes the cost of envelopes, paper and shipping it.
 The cost of paper also rises year on year.

-Prices for a decent AR software package depends on the number of users and the different features you want to be included.
+Prices for a decent AR software package depend on the number of users and the different features you want to be included.
 It can begin with as little as $10 per user monthly from Payorcrm Accounting.
 Alternatively, you can pay up to $799 from Numberz Accounting per month.
 There are also free versions available that can function optimally if you're looking for an entry-level option.

 Not getting paid on time can affect your business negatively.
 Keeping track of invoices and payments due can be chaotic if you don’t have a proper system in place.
 You need a robust cash flow system in your business to keep everything running smoothly.